 email@example.com Marie-Anne is our Finance and Human Resources Officer.
 Marie-Anne has several years experience in managing the accounts of small businesses and charities.

 Ursula Juta – Education and Catchment Support Officer

 firstname.lastname@example.org Ursula is our Eel Education Officer.
 Her background is in ecology and conservation as well as education.
 Ursula coordinates the West Norfolk and North Norfolk CaBA catchments and runs the Fishing For Youngsters Fishing school at Bayfield.
 Following the successful HLF Glaven Eel project, Ursula will be teaching children in the King’s Lynn catchment about their local river, funded by HLF and managed by the Borough Council of King’s Lynn and West Norfolk, for the Hidden Heritage of the Gaywood project.

 Ed Bramham-Jones – CamEO Farm Advisor

-Ed is our Farm Advisor working within the CamEO partnership through the WaterLIFE funded project by WWF and Coca Cola.
-His previous job was as Reserve Manager at Pensthorpe Natural Park where he has spent the past 12 years after gaining a HND in Countryside Management while at Easton College.
-Ed’s role is to work within the River Wissey and Lark catchments providing Farm advise and implementing projects to reduce diffuse pollution from agricultural practices.
+email@example.com Ed is our Farm Advisor working within the CamEO partnership through the WaterLIFE funded project by WWF and Coca Cola.
+His previous job was as Reserve Manager at Pensthorpe Natural Park where he spent the past 12 years after gaining a HND in Countryside Management while at Easton College.
+Ed’s role is to work within the Cam, Ely and Ouse Catchments which include the River Wissey, Lark, Little Ouse, Thet and Cam providing Farm advise and implementing projects to reduce diffuse pollution from agricultural practices.